 July, 1986, E.F.P. - 30 Years Ago Col: July, 1956 -Word was received of the death of Capt.
 Thomas Webster, oldes son of Thomas Webster and Sabrina Little, former residents of #3 Hwy., Maidstone Cross.
 Sept.
 5, 1986 - Under Sept.
-1946, 40 yrs. ago Col. of Essex Free Press: The Maidstone Knights of Orville Bellaire was building a new home on his lot next to Robt.
+1946, 40 yrs. ago Col. of Essex Free Press:

+The Maidstone Knights of Orville Bellaire was building a new home on his lot next to Robt.
 Kettels.
-Also: Columbus sponsored a fam-iv baseball tournament last R.C.Flood, Jr. had his basement and foundation in for his new home next to his The teams parents on #3 Hwy.
-Also see clipping below on school openings in Maidstone Twp. participating included the 40 yrs. ago and the teachers for those schools. marked the Sept.
+Also: Columbus sponsored a family baseball tournament last R.C.Flood, Jr. had his basement and foundation in for his new home next to his The teams parents on #3 Hwy.
+Also see clipping below on school openings in Maidstone Twp. participating included the 40 yrs. ago and the teachers for those schools.
 Mullins, Belleau, O'Neil, Sept.
-5, 1986: Even though Tom Shanahan is 100 yrs. old, he opening of school in Maid Deehan, Croft, Byrne, Fars still continues to play cards well.
-Tom & his daughter Rose the following teachers: S.S.
+5, 1986: Even though Tom Shanahan is 100 yrs. old, he opening of school in Maid-ough and Clarkson families.